sanger-pathogens/Bio-RNASeq/README.md

 https://github.com/samtools/samtools/tree/0.1.18

-Once you've downloaded this, on command line prompt, run
+Once you've downloaded this, in a bash terminal in the samtools v0.1.18 directory, run

 	~$ make

+NOTE: Don't run 'make install'.
+You don't need to install the older version of samtools on your system.

 When make finishes, you will need to set a couple of environment variables